joaonc/qt_playground/docs/distribution.md

-# Installer
+# Executable / Distribution

-How to create the installer for the Qt app.
+How to create the executable file for the Qt app.

 ## PyInstaller
 Using [PyInstaller](https://pyinstaller.org/).